presto/MapSensors/README.md

 This information is a work in progress, as new sensors are located, tested and verified the data will be added here.

-Please if you would like to donate MAP sensors for testing, please contact any FreeEMS [Forum Moderator](http://forum.diyefi.org/index.php) at [freeems.org](http://freeems.org)
+If you would like to donate MAP sensors for testing.
+Please contact any FreeEMS Forum [Moderator](http://forum.diyefi.org/index.php) at freeems.org

 ### Goals